quarktetra23/LaTeXify/README.md

 **Development Phase**\
 The extension is currently open to development and welcomes feedback and new feature suggestions!

-_This prject is licensed under a Creative Commons License to know more, visti- https://creativecommons.org/licenses/by-nc/4.0/_
+_This project is licensed under a Creative Commons License to know more, visti- https://creativecommons.org/licenses/by-nc/4.0/_